Module Info

 Remarks: default=0

-When activated and exporting mulitple header feature a single overview file with multiple bands will be created.
+When activated and exporting multiple overview feature a single raster file with multiple bands will be created.

 Examples